 Tag: adductor magnus

-The dumbbell sumo squat (aka dumbbell plie squat) is great for learning squat form, especially how to keep your knees out and torso upright as you squat.
+The bodyweight squat is great for learning the very basics of squat form, such as how to keep your head up and torso upright as you descend.

 The cable vertical Pallof press is a brilliant functional exercise for strengthening your core’s ability to resist lateral flexion forces.
 Use it to develop a...